So…you want to start an email subscription

 In the early days of my first online business, I thought about the topic of leverage… a lot… and came up with what I called The Archimedes Strategy to choose the right topic for my first book.
 I used the same strategy to choose the topic and approach of my second, third, and fourth books.

 The Archimedes Strategy can help you choose as well.
 It can also help you if you’re still unsure about what topic to choose or which novel or story collection to make the focus of your first email subscription.

 How the Archimedes Strategy can help you choose a topic

 The Archimedes Strategy is about applying leverage.
 For a non-fiction writer, it’s about leveraging what you already know to solve a problem that others experience every day.

-Here’s a brief excerpt from one the lessons in my free course, Paid Subscription Profits:
+Here’s a brief excerpt from one the lessons in my resource guide, Subscription Mastermind:

 When you ask yourself what do you know that others would pay you to share, most likely your inner critic (and we all have one) starts laughing at you.

 To get past your internal critic (who’s dead wrong, by the way), let’s conduct an exercise.

 Get out your notebook or journal or even a piece of printer paper and divide it with a vertical line a little ways from the left border.